At IU, how can faculty members arrange for accounts on the Oracle database Oed1prd for students?

 At IU Bloomington and IUPUI, you are responsible for acquiring and making arrangements for any software other than the Oracle database server and the Oracle Client.
-For any additional software or special configurations you will need in the Student Technology Centers (STCs), contact the Productivity Services Development and Delivery (PSDD) group well in advance and provide the software and proof of licensing.
-To request that software be installed in the IUB or IUPUI STCs, use the Software Request Form.
+For any additional software or special configurations you will need in the Student Technology Centers (STCs), use the Software Request Form to contact UITS Student Technology Computing well in advance and provide the software and proof of licensing.

 At an IU campus other than IUB or IUPUI, check with your computing support provider to determine the appropriate process to follow when requesting a software installation.

 You should also contact UITS to verify the feasibility and compatibility of software applications or client tools that will potentially use Oed1prd.